binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ---

-## Rules 601 602 603 Witness Competency

-Every person is competent to be a witness unless the Federal Rules, or, in a civil case, state law, provide otherwise.
-A witness may only testify to a matter if the witness has personal knowledge of that matter.
-To have personal knowledge, a witness must be able to (1) perceive the events they testify to, (2) understand and take an oath to tell the truth, and (3) remember the events they narrate.
-Evidence to prove personal knowledge may be the witness’s testimony itself. [^9] [^10]

-[^9]:Kemp v.
-Balboa 23 F.3d 211 (8th Cir.
-1994) *illustrates witness competency (Rules 601, 602, 602)* (court did not allow prison nurse's testimony to prove that Kemp did not pick up epilepsy medication because nurse had no personal knowledge since her testimony was based only on review of Kemp's medical file)

-[^10]:United States v.
-Kelly 436 F.3d 992 (8th Cir.
-2006) *illustrates witness competency (Rules 601, 602, 602)* (Kelly did not raise the issue of competency at trial, so appellate court reviews district court's decision for plain error)

----

 ## Rule 611 Control by the Court and Leading Questions

 **Rule 611** provides that the court should reasonably control procedures for examining witnesses and presenting evidence so as to (1) make procedures effective; (2) avoid wasting time; and (3) protect witnesses from harassment or undue embarrassment.